 Blue Ocean Fellows

 We’ve created a Fellows Program to bring new people with established reputations and recognized voices into the Blue Ocean ark.
-Blue Ocean Fellows are a few accomplished and innovative authors, conservationists and scientists.
+Blue Ocean Fellows are accomplished and innovative authors, artists, conservationists and scientists.
 They develop and articulate ideas that advance a much larger, and deeper, conservation discussion.

 “Blue Ocean Fellows help boost our ability to be a thought-leading group, small in size and big in influence,” says Institute founder, Carl Safina.

 Working independently but inter-dependently as well, Blue Ocean Fellows create articles, opinion pieces, blogs, videos, workshops and other materials, greatly expanding our reach.
 Each Fellow is chosen based on his/her reputation and proven abilities to reach specific, key audiences.